-1. The new McCullough Light Rail Station provides both a catalyst and an expectation for increased density and a more walkable neighborhood within a half mile of it.
-2. The primary and oldest land use within a quarter mile of the station is one to three-story office buildings.
-Auto-oriented retail and motels are mostly located at the periphery of the site.
-3. All the office buildings have large setbacks from the street and are surrounded by parking.
+1. The new McCullough Light Rail Station provides both a catalyst and an expectation for increased density and a more walkable neighborhood.
+2. The primary and oldest land use within a quarter mile of the station is one to three story office buildings.
+Auto-oriented retail and hotels are mostly located at the periphery of the site.
+3. All the office buildings have large setbacks and most are surrounded by parking.
 4. There is a small grouping of older single-family homes on the site that are in poor condition.
-Ten of the houses have been assembled into a larger, contiguous lot.
+A large number of them have been assembled into a larger, contiguous lot.
 5. There are also newer, three-story, walk-up residential projects and a wrapped deck apartment building on the site.
-6. The light rail line creates a barrier along Tryon Street with just three crossing opportunities on or near the study site.
+6. The light rail line creates a barrier along Tryon Street with just four crossing opportunities on or near the study site.
 7. The primary Tryon Street crossing is at the intersection of McCullough Drive but it currently dead ends into a cul-de-sac.
 8. The street network lacks connectivity both within the study site and to the land uses that surround it.
 9. Circulation on the study site is auto-oriented.
 10. The only sidewalks are located along Tryon Street and McCullough Blvd.
 The only bike lane is on Tryon Street.
 11. There are very large deciduous trees located throughout the study site and especially along McCullough Drive.
 12. There is a large, privately owned, lake-like retention pond on the study site, but it not visible from Tryon Street and it is not used as park space.